It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: April

 Description/Criteria: Applicants must have held membership with the National Black Nurses Association for at least two years.
-They must be currently enrolled in a nursing program and provide official transcripts, two letters of recommendation, a headshot, and a two-page essay.
+They must be enrolled in a nursing program and provide official transcripts, two letters of recommendation, a headshot, and a two-page essay.
 Candidates must be established graduate or doctoral nursing students with a dual focus on social justice.

 Scholarship Databases